Ammonium persulfate: Uses

 Regarding its mechanism of action, the sulfate radical adds to the alkene to give a sulfate ester radical.
 It is also used along with tetramethylethylenediamine to catalyze the polymerization of acrylamide in making a polyacrylamide gel, hence being important for SDS-PAGE and western blot.

-Illustrative of its powerful oxidizing properties, ammonium persulfate is used to etch copper on printed circuit boards as an alternative to ferric chloride solution.
-This property was discovered many years ago.
+Because it is a powerful oxidizer, ammonium persulfate is used to etch copper on printed circuit boards as an alternative to ferric chloride solution.
+This property was discovered in the early 20th century.
 In 1908, John William Turrentine used a dilute ammonium persulfate solution to etch copper.
 Turrentine weighed copper spirals before placing the copper spirals into the ammonium persulfate solution for an hour.
 After an hour, the spirals were weighed again and the amount of copper dissolved by ammonium persulfate was recorded.
 This experiment was extended to other metals such as nickel, cadmium, and iron, all of which yielded similar results.

 The oxidation equation is thus: S_{2}O_{8}^{2−} (aq) + 2 → 2 SO_{4}^{2−} (aq).